uptane/uptane-standard/uptane-standard.md

 11. For each image listed in the Targets metadata file from the Director repository, locate a Targets metadata file that contains an image with exactly the same file name.
 For each delegated Targets metadata file that is found to contain metadata for the image currently being processed, perform all of the checks in step 10.
 Use the following process to locate image metadata.
 NOTE that if at any point below, a role you attempt to check for image metadata cannot be found and verified, you should abort the search and indicate that image metadata cannot be found because of a missing or invalid role.
     1. If the top-level Targets metadata file contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.
     2. Recursively search the list of delegations, in order of appearance:
         1. Check whether the delegation has authority over this target.
-The delegation must include the hardware identifier of the target, and the target name must match one of the delegation's image paths.
+The delegation must include the hardware identifier of the target (if this is omitted, any hardware identifier will match), and the target name must match one of the delegation's image paths.
 If either of these tests fail, skip this delegation.
         2. If it is a multi-role delegation {{TAP-3}}, then:
             1. First, recurse (11.2) for each role listed as if there is a single-role delegation to each.
             2. Inspect the return values from each: